 How it works:

-- Within the adaptor, there is a ferromagnetic core (say of iron) around which two coils (primary and secondary) are wound
+- Within the adaptor, there is a ferromagnetic core (say of iron) around which two coils (primary and secondary) are wound- The primary coil receives the alternating current from the wall outlet, which creates an alternating magnetic flux

 - This alternating magnetic flux leads to a varying magnetic field in the iron core